 If you are applying for PhD study, we advise you to submit your research proposal to enquire whether we can support your chosen area of specialism.

-On 21 April 2017 the UK Government announced that European Union students applying for university places in the 2018 to 2019 academic year will remain eligible for financial support, and have access to student loans and grants, even if the course concludes after the UK’s exit from the EU and in the event that no deal is in place.
+On 28 May 2019 the UK Government announced that European Union students applying for university places in the 2020-21 academic year will remain eligible for financial support, and have access to undergraduate and postgraduate student loans, even if the course concludes after the UK’s exit from the EU and in the event that no deal is in place.

 How to apply